mlvlab/PDC/README.md

 pip install setuptools==59.5.0
 ```

 Additionally, the [torchmeta](https://github.com/tristandeleu/pytorch-meta/tree/794bf82348fbdc2b68b04f5de89c38017d54ba59) is necessary.
-Please install it by following the instructions(Readme>Install from Source) on its GitHub page.
+Please install it by following the instructions on its GitHub page.

 * Install the rest of the requirements
 ```